-The undergraduate biology teacher preparation program is based on completion of a biology and a minor in secondary education.
+The undergraduate biology teacher preparation program requires the completion of a biology major and secondary education minor.
 The undergraduate program requires over 65 science credits and includes a strong foundation in biology, chemistry, physics, and mathematics.
 Laboratory work comprises a significant portion of these credits, and an exhibition of written expression is required.

-NOTE: Biology majors preparing for New York State Teacher Certification must take a total of 36 credits of biology, which is beyond the requirement for the biology major that is completed by students preparing for graduate study or for employment as biologists.
+NOTE: Biology majors preparing for New York State Teacher Certification must take a total of 36 credits of biology, which is 4 credits more the standard biology major.